ricardo-alberti/IsThisPizza/README.md

 # Is This Pizza
-app that tells if an image is pizza
+an app that tells if an image is pizza